MapsPeople/docs/src/directions/wayfinding-instructions/wayfinding-instructions-ios.md

 ---
-title: Get Directions and Show Wayfinding Instructions
+title: Wayfinding Instructions for iOS
 eleventyNavigation:
-  parent: ios-v3-guides-directions
+  parent: wayfinding-instructions
-  key: Get Directions and Show Wayfinding Instructions
+  title: Wayfinding Instructions for iOS
+  key: wayfinding-instructions-ios
-  order: 410
+  order: 20
 ---

 In this tutorial we will show how to work with the route model returned from a directions service call.
 We will also show how you can utilize interaction between the route rendering on the map and textual instructions showed in another view.